Brain Arteriovenous Malformation (AVM)

 Arteriovenous Malformation Overview

-An arteriovenous malformation (AVM) is an abnormal tangle of blood vessels in the brain or spinal cord.
+A brain arteriovenous malformation (AVM) is an abnormal tangle of blood vessels in the brain.
 This defect, which can occur anywhere in the central nervous system, causes blood to flow directly from arteries to veins through an abnormal passageway called a fistula instead of through capillaries.
-Generally speaking, there are three ways an AVM can damage the brain or spinal cord:
+Generally speaking, there are three ways an AVM can damage the brain:

-- Arteries and veins in an AVM can rupture, causing bleeding in the brain or spinal cord (hemorrhage)
+- Arteries and veins in an AVM can rupture, causing bleeding in the brain (hemorrhage)

-- The amount of oxygen delivered to adjacent brain and spinal tissues is reduced, causing them to deteriorate or malfunction, producing seizures or neurological deficits
+- The amount of oxygen delivered to adjacent brain tissues is reduced, causing them to deteriorate or malfunction, producing seizures or neurological deficits

 Arteriovenous Malformation Symptoms

 Symptoms can vary depending on the severity and location of the arteriovenous malformation, or they may never appear at all.